 The applied mathematics offers options in computer science, engineering, biomathematics, business and education.
-These choices provide a designated field of application for students while preserving the degree’s foundation in mathematic principles.
+These choices provide a designated field of application for students while preserving the degree’s foundation in the mathematic sciences.
 This option is ideal for those who hope to attend graduate school or work in business or industry.

-The program in biochemistry features courses in chemistry, physics, mathematics, writing, humanities and biology while requiring interactive laboratory experience and a senior research project.
-These degrees prepare students for careers in health-related disciplines.
+The program in biochemistry features courses in chemistry, physics, mathematics, writing, humanities and biology while requiring interactive laboratory experience and strategic selection of electives.
+The degree is certified by the American Chemical Society.
+These degrees prepare students for careers in research and work in health-related disciplines.

 This degree is an interdisciplinary program that draws from standard curriculum in the departments of Biological Science and Geosciences.
 Students are exposed to the hard sciences, mathematics and statistics while incorporating the core fundamentals of biology and geosciences with earth systems science.
 Graduates of this degree program find careers in many areas such as environmental biogeosciences or environmental forensics and also pursue graduate school.

 See the Department of Biological Science or the Department of Geosciences.

 These degrees are intended for students interested in learning the basic principles of biological science as well as how general science fundamentals apply to the area of biology.
 Students are required to complete more liberal arts and humanities courses compared to those who major in a bachelor of science in biology.
 This area of study is designed for those interested in studying biology with a foundational science and mathematic curriculum.
 Students pursue careers in research or laboratory operations and also attend graduate school.
 A pre-med option is available to students who aspire to earn a bachelor of science degree in biology and ultimately apply to medical, dentistry or veterinary school (see Pre-Med below).